Crowdfunding and VC: The Hybrid Approach That Works for Startups

 Equity Crowdfunding

-Platforms like Republic, StartEngine, and SeedInvest allow retail investors to purchase equity stakes in startups, democratizing access to startup investing.
+Platforms like Republic and StartEngine allow retail investors to purchase equity stakes in startups.

 Small equity stakes sold to many investors